Connect with others who understand.

 “My primary care provider prescribed me prednisone for a respiratory infection,” one member shared.
 “I have an appointment with the rheumatologist next week for blood work to follow up on a biopsy for my lupus.
 What effect will the prednisone have on my blood work?”

-1. Prednisone Is Used To Treat Several Symptoms of Lupus
+Taking Prednisone To Treat Lupus Symptoms

 Prednisone is commonly used to treat various symptoms of lupus, including: